 Our Chief Software Architect Romain Doumenc takes a look at the inner workings of Engage EHS Insights dashboards:

 A key benefit of using an integrated health and safety software is that all data is available in one place for analysis.
-In this effect, the Engage platform has, since the beginning, provided a (sometimes minimalist) reporting solution for H&S data to be extracted and analyzed.
+In this effect, the Engage platform has, since the beginning, provided a (sometimes minimalist) incident reporting solution for H&S data to be extracted and analyzed.

 As we set to build the new generation of the Engage platform, we knew there was still a wealth of high-quality data we could expose to our users, and we started conceiving our new analysis system.
 We started thinking about a new way to offer better insight from the system data.
 We called these "Insights".